vektorious/lightM/CONTRIBUTING.md

-# Contributing to LightM
+# Contributing to lightM

-Welcome and thank you for your interest in contributing to LightM!
+Welcome and thank you for your interest in contributing to lightM!

 This project is all about developing of software tools and a low-cost open hardware setup to study how bacteria move.
 With this we want to contribute to make the experiments more reproducible and to enable analysis of additional parameter.
-(For more background information have a look at the [README](https://github.com/vektorious/lightm))
+(For more background information have a look at the [README](https://github.com/vektorious/lightM))

-This documents is a set of guidelines for contributing to LightM on GitHub.
+This documents is a set of guidelines for contributing to lightM on GitHub.
 These are guidelines, not rules.
 This guide is meant to make it easy for you to get involved.

 If you have any questions get in contact with us via [gitter](https://gitter.im/mbac-project/Lobby)!